b-joshua/b-joshua.github.io/README.md

   <img src="Designer.jpeg" width="250">
 </p>

 Hello!
-My name is Joshua and I am a master's student in [Naama Barkai's Lab](https://barkailab.wixsite.com/barkai) at the [Weizmann Institute of Science](https://www.weizmann.ac.il/pages/).
+My name is Joshua and I am a master's student in the [Barkai Lab](https://barkailab.wixsite.com/barkai) at the [Weizmann Institute of Science](https://www.weizmann.ac.il/pages/).
 Our lab studies how genes are regulated by a type of protein called a **transcription factor**!

 Throughout my degree I have been working to strengthen my computational skills, with the ultimate goal of combining *computational* and *wet-lab* research to study how human transcription factors find their target promoters.